Technical-DRG/Technical-DRG-Archives/docs/data/m1000-classic-breakpoints.md

   armor break it is possible, but you need to hit a different armor plate every time, which means you will usually end up needing 4 hipfires.

-??? info "u/SheepHerdr's comment on grunt, slasher, web spitter and acid spitter armor being slightly bugged"
+??? quote "u/SheepHerdr's comment on grunt, slasher, web spitter and acid spitter armor being slightly bugged"

     Original Link: <https://www.reddit.com/r/DeepRockGalactic/comments/wdchs5/back_armor_plate_on_grunts_unbreakable_with_m1000/iihk73o/>.